What is the best way to start my application process?

 What happens to my application after it has been submitted to the University of Lapland by the deadline date?

 Once received, your application will be reviewed by the relevant faculty.
-Successful applicants will be sent a letter of acceptance by email 16th June for autumn semester and the whole academic year or 16th November for spring semester.
-The email will also include a registration form and other important documents.
-Please be patient waiting for the letter.
+Successful applicants will be sent a letter of acceptance by email 15th June for autumn semester and the whole academic year or 15th November for spring semester.
+The email also includes a welcoming letter with a lot of practical information.
+The email is sent from the Solemove system and occasionally it might go into your trash mail, so check that also if you don't hear from us on 15th.
+If you haven't received our email by the given date, contact us through incoming[at]ulapland.fi.

 When will I receive the decision on acceptance?

 You will be informed by email within one month after the application deadline: mid-June/mid-November.

-We will sign the Learning Agreement as part of the application process and send them electronically to you at the time of acceptance.
+We will sign the Learning Agreement as part of the application process and provide you with it at the time of acceptance.